Zamor: French Revolution and death

-Zamor disappears from historical records between 1794 and 1815, when he resurfaced as a teacher in Paris who lived in the 5th arrondissement near the Latin Quarter.
+Zamor disappears from historical records between 1794 and 1815, when he surfaced as a teacher in Paris who lived in the 5th arrondissement near the Latin Quarter.
 He was said to be disliked by his students due to his harsh teaching methods.
 Zamor died on 7 February 1820, with his funeral having no attendees.
 Details of Zamor's life, including his race and physical appearance, have been contested as alleged depictions of him have had their authenticity challenged.
 Cecile Bishop, a biographer of Zamor, stated:

-He appears in a wide range of written and visual sources, from the eighteenth century to the present, including pamphlets, novels, paintings, and even films such as Ernst Lubitsch’s 1919 silent feature Madame Dubarry and Sofia Coppola’s 2006 Marie Antoinette.
+He appears in a wide range of written and visual sources, from the eighteenth century to the present, including pamphlets, novels, paintings, and even films such as Ernst Lubitsch's 1919 silent feature Madame Dubarry and Sofia Coppola's 2006 Marie Antoinette.
 Yet his character remains unsubstantial and elusive...

-In the years following Zamor's death, Black servants in Europe who were perceived to be deceitful or lascivious were often referred to a "Zamor".
+In the years following Zamor's death, Black servants in Europe who were perceived to be deceitful or lascivious were often referred to as "Zamor".
 The historian Lise Schreier wrote that "Between 1815 and 1914...
 Zamore was consistently presented as a repugnant, treacherous character...
 Even more perplexing, given his status as a dark-skinned commodified child, his ubiquitous shadow neither generated nor organized any type of discourse on slavery, childhood, or abuse.
 Zamore, who had hardly ever been considered fully human while he was alive, did not become a fully formulated thought after his death, either."